 Prenuptial agreements are becoming more accepted by society.
 Ten years ago, about a quarter of Americans said it made financial sense to get a prenup.
 Today, over 36% percent of adults agree that a prenuptial agreement makes financial sense.
 It’s important to remember that having a prenuptial agreement is not admittance to the fact that the marriage is destined to end.

-In today’s world, a prenuptial agreement is no longer regarded as “wrong”, it’s seen as an intelligent step taken by two people.
-Get in touch with a team of experts in the prenuptial agreement area, call the Engel Law Firm today.
+In today’s world, a prenuptial agreement is no longer regarded as “wrong,” it’s seen as an intelligent step taken by two people.
+Get in touch with a team of experts in the prenuptial agreement area, call the Engel Law Group, P.S., today.

-Clients in the Dallas and Plano area have sought out the Engel Law Firm for help with their prenuptial agreements.
-We realize that this type of legal process has an unwarranted negative reputation, and we work with you to ensure that the prenuptial agreement is regarded as a “just in case” step.
+Clients in the Dallas and Plano area have sought out the Engel Law Group, P.S., for help with their prenuptial agreements.
+We realize that this type of legal process has an unwarranted negative reputation, and we work with you to ensure that the prenuptial agreement is regarded as a “just-in-case” step.

 While a prenuptial agreement has a variety of positive aspects, it’s crucial to remember that in the event of a divorce, each spouse is protected and may want to marry a new spouse without prejudicing the inheritance rights of his or her children.

-Reduce your risk and enter into your marriage with trust and peace of mind, call the Engel Law Firm today.
+Reduce your risk and enter into your marriage with trust and peace of mind, call the Engel Law Group, P.S. today.